getodk/docs/odkx-src/build-app.rst

 This will create the required directory structure for an individual table, including the forms directory.
 It also created basic HTML and JavaScript files, which will be covered later.

 Navigate into the forms directory (:file:`app/config/tables/census/forms/` in our example), and create a directory with the form ID as its name.
 For our example, create a :file:`app/config/tables/census/forms/census` directory.
-Within that directory, ODK Survey expects to find the :file:`formDef.json` that defines the form.
+Within that directory, ODK-X Survey expects to find the :file:`formDef.json` that defines the form.

 .. tip::
   We recommend placing the :file:`.xlsx` file used to generate that :file:`formDef.json` in this folder as well.
 Survey will not use this file, but it is a useful reference and provides an easy to remember storage location in case the form needs to be updated in the future.